Van long Nature reserves and the Delacour's Langur thieves

 Finding the Delacour's Langurs:

-- The common way is to take the boat ride. it is 100k per person and you buy it from the Booking office near the boat pier.
-If you are a solo passenger you need to buy 2 tickets or join another solo person.
 You tell the boatman "monkey" and he would likely try to help you find them with possible intel amongst the boat captains and also take the extra mile to go a different route.
 A tip is expected for this extra effort (~100k VND).
-There isn't a standard route for the boat trip but there are spots where the monkeys have been commonly seen along the boat routes.
+There isn't a standard route for the boat trip but there are spots where the monkeys have been commonly seen along the boat routes. - The best time to take the Van Long boat tour is 7.30am or 4pm-4.30pm.
+The birds are flying back home to their nests then and the sun is less intense.
+When it is hot in the late mornings and early afternoon, the monkeys tend to hid in the shades and are harder to spot.

-Where to stay in Van Long:
+Where to stay in Van Long

-- Van Long Homestay - One of the cheapest options near the nature reserves but it was a delightful place.
+- Van Long Family Homestay (Mai Trung, Gia Vân, Gia Viễn, Ninh Bình, Ninh Bình, Nanh Binh Province 430000, Vietnam) - One of the cheapest options near the nature reserves but it was an absolutely delightful place.
+The host can speak English.
 They offer an excellent Vietnamese breakfast and also free bicycles for guests.
 There are also several polite resident frogs.

 Tips for visiting van long: